 Speaking of views, there are two go-to spots, both of which are pull-outs on the Yosemite Valley Loop.
 The most popular spot is the south view, which is a parking area near Cathedral Beach.
+(As noted above, this will not be an option on peak dates in 2023 due to National Park Service restrictions.)
 The second is the north view, east of the El Capitan Picnic Area.
 These are good, safe locations for viewing the Firefall.

 If you’re worried about being able to find these spots, don’t be.
 Hundreds of photographers descend upon Yosemite National Park for the Firefall, and there will be cones set up along with signage about Firefall parking.
 Because of this, it’s recommended that you arrive to one of these spots at least an hour early, as you will be jockeying for position with a lot of other people.

 I highly recommend sticking to one of these spots for your initial attempt at the Firefall, unless you’re with someone who has shot it before or you do a lot of homework to figure out an alternate vantage.
 Once you shoot from the go-to spots on night 1, I recommend finding an alternate spot on night 2.